 Although there are many courses out there for sound design ranging from 1-year diplomas to master degrees, it is possible to become a sound designer with a non-degree certificate.
 Short courses can still be sufficient enough to land yourself a role as gaining experience in sound design is key.

-In the states, the University of California, Irvine, Michigan Tech and Savannah College of Art and Design are the top three schools offering the highest rated courses in sound design.
-Students on these courses complete classes in sound mixing, sound editing and recording practices.
+In the states, the University of California, Irvine, Michigan Tech and Savannah College of Art and Design are the top three schools offering the highest-rated courses in sound design.
+Students in these courses complete classes in sound mixing, sound editing and recording practices.
 They also learn about Musical Instrument Digital Interface (MIDI) and how to effectively use software such as Pro Tools, Final Cut Pro and other industry-related programmes.

-In order to be a successful Sound Designer, you must have a range of creative and technical skill sets, including a well-established sense of hearing and an understanding of musical history.
+In order to be a successful Sound Designer, you must have a range of creative and technical skill sets.
+This includes a well-established sense of hearing and an understanding of musical history.

 Technical skills across a variety of computer operating systems and audio software are fundamental as well as the capability to learn new concepts and quickly get to grips with new equipment,

 Nevertheless, a high level of creativity is needed in sound design.
-Whether it be for a game, a movie, or a live theatre production, sound designers must create and use sound to tell a story.
+For either a game, movie, or live theatre production, sound designers must use sound to tell a story.

-Even though scenes in movies like the Matrix or Star Wars are iconic because of the imagery, it’s what we hear as well as what we see that makes these movies so memorable.
+Scenes in movies like The Matrix or Star Wars are iconic because of the imagery.
+But it’s what we hear as well as what we see that makes these movies so memorable.
 If you’re interested in Film, check out our list of top filmmakers!